Snowbush Spanworm

 How to Know You Have Snowbush Spanworm

 If you wake up one day and find nothing but sticks where your Snowbush once stood, you most likely have Snowbush Spanworms.
 Look for the 1 - 1.5" worms clinging to twigs during the day.
-A vigorous shake of the Snowbush will send most them tumbling to the ground.
+A vigorous shake of the Snowbush will send most of them tumbling to the ground.

 The Solution